python-cmd2/cmd2/docs/api/parsing.rst

       The name of the command after shortcuts and macros have been expanded

-    .. attribute:: multiline_command

-      If the command is a multi-line command, the name of the command will be in this attribute.
-Otherwise, it will be an empty string.

     .. attribute:: args

       The arguments to the command as a string with spaces between the words,